askat58/Introduction-to-SASS/README.md

 # Introduction-to-SASS
- Understanding od SASS
+ Understanding of SASS
-## This code was creating to learn SASS myself.
-It is not my project.
+## I just started to code with using SASS/SCSS preprocesor.
+This code was creating to learn SASS by myself.
+It is not my personal project.